 - A. The minimum lot size for residential development must be three (3) acres.
 The net 3-acre lot size shall not include Official Green Signed County Road rights-of-way.
 Developer shall demonstrate a buildable/developable footprint area on each lot.
 The developer can accomplish this by: - Creating building envelopes with predetermined building footprint; and (or) - Creating lots of sufficient size or shape to accommodate appropriate building footprint.

-Each lot, regardless of size, shall have a buildable/developable footprint where a 230' diameter circle can fit entirely into each lot, and shall also comply with the Montezuma County Road and Bridge Standards, as amended.
+Each lot, regardless of size, shall also comply with the Montezuma County Road and Bridge Standards, as amended.